alewir/chia_monitor/README.md

 ## Overview

 **Chia Monitor** is a Python tool designed to automate and monitor Chia farming on Windows.
-It provides real-time status via a graphical interface and manages farm services, credentials, and network drives for both local and remote plot directories.
+It provides real-time status via a graphical interface and manages farm services, credentials, and network drives for both local and remote plot directories (initializes remote/UNC drive access on startup).

 ---